BRVA Land Use and Development meeting

 B. 65th and Ferguson, Gershman Partners with an information only presentation regarding an office building project at this location.
 (6:30-6:50 p.m.)

 This proposal is to raze five properties on the northern 3/4ths of the block bordered by 65th on the north, Ferguson Street on the west and the alley on the east.
 This would include the properties north of Sangrita Saloon.
-A five-story office building and parking garage would replace those structures.
+A five-story office building and parking garage (later named Madera) would replace those structures.
 The first floor would be parking.
 Floors two through five would be office space.
 The building is only four stories on the 65th Street side to present a smaller scale.
 The building would employ timber frame construction.

 There would be 72 parking spaces in the combined parking floor and surrounding surface parking.
 The zoning requirement is for 101 spaces.
 The surrounding parking spaces would also be available for patrons of nearby restaurants and businesses to use after office hours.